zst-ctf/tamuctf-2019-writeups/Solved/ReversingErirefvat/README.md

 Since I am very weak in assembly, let's assemble it and then decompile it back into psuedo-C code.

+**Edited: Apparently, it ca only be compiled on macOS, so I got lucky here**

 [Assemble the ASM file using GCC](https://stackoverflow.com/a/7190391)

     $ gcc reversing4.s -o hello